mens-manus-machina/rc-fall2020/environments/getting-serotools-installed.md

 Serotools appears to be command ine program that invokes Python, but is not run from within a Python shell.
 See for example https://serotools.readthedocs.io/en/latest/usage.html#usage

+1. install Python via conda ( see  ).